logeast/figma-uml-widget/README.md

 More Feature, more custom!

-- 🎉 Custom header background color
+- [x] 🎉 A total of 15 theme colors
-- 🎉 Add an emoji icon before header title
+- [x] 🎉 Add an emoji icon before header title
+- [ ] 🎉 Add and Remove column friendly
+- [ ] 🎉 Delicater Property Menu
+- [ ] 🎉 Generate table from code scripts
+- [ ] 🎉 Copy table markup language quickly
-- 🎉 Connector every rows to other table or rows
+- [ ] 🎉 Connector every rows to other table or rows, it is too head to realize, I'm so sorry...
-- 🎉 Generate table from code scripts

 ---